michelcrypt4d4mus/fedialgo/README.md

 <!-- [![Fedialgo Build and Test](https://github.com/pkreissel/fedialgo/actions/workflows/CI.yaml/badge.svg)](https://github.com/pkreissel/fedialgo/actions/workflows/CI.yaml) -->

 # `fedialgo`
 Fedialgo is a `node.js` library offering a customizable algorithm for the federated social media platform [Mastodon](https://joinmastodon.org/) that can free you from the tyranny of Mastodon's reverse chronological order timeline.
-It's based on [pkreissel's original implementation](https://github.com/pkreissel/fedialgo) and ideas though it has more or less been completely rewritten and has many more features like filtering of the feed.
+It's based on [pkreissel's original implementation](https://github.com/pkreissel/fedialgo) and ideas though it has more or less been completely rewritten and has many more features like integration of trending toots,filtering of the feed, improved load times, and more.

 ### Usable Demo
 * Try the demo [here](https://michelcrypt4d4mus.github.io/fedialgo_demo_app_foryoufeed/)!
 (The code for the demo app is [here](https://github.com/michelcrypt4d4mus/fedialgo_demo_app_foryoufeed)).